PRESERVE: Prefetching Model Weights and KV-Cache in Distributed LLM Serving: Design Space Exploration

 \section{Design Space Exploration}

 The experiment results in the previous section demonstrate significant improvement in the performance of distributed LLM inference with PRESERVE framework on existing commercial AI accelerators.
 However, various hardware design parameters and specifications have an impact on the performance of the PRESERVE framework.
-Therefore, in this section, we investigate how the hardware design parameters (i.e., L2 cache size, L2 bus bandwidth, cluster size, network bandwidth) affect the effectiveness of the PRESERVE framework and perform a design space exploration to identify the optimal hardware design parameters that maximize the inference performance of AI accelerators.
+Therefore, in this section, we investigate how the hardware design parameters affect the effectiveness of the PRESERVE framework and perform a design space exploration to identify the optimal hardware design parameters that maximize the inference performance of AI accelerators.

 \paragraph{Performance \& cost model} To perform the design space exploration presented in this section, we developed a performance model of AI accelerators for Transformer architectures.
 We modeled the compute throughput as a linear function of the \textit{flops} capacity of an accelerator.
 We assume that the memory read and write throughputs are linear functions of the off-chip memory or on-chip L2 cache bandwidths, in case of a L2 miss or hit, respectively.
 We modeled the communication latency as the summation of a constant initial latency and the data size divided by the bandwidth of the link between the accelerators.
 We assume that multiple accelerators in a cluster are interconnected in a ring topology.